Analysis of branon dark matter and extra-dimensional models with AMS-02: 2. Transport of cosmic rays and the case

-Cosmic rays are immersed in an environment governed by turbulent galactic magnetic field.
-The departing point to describe the problem is by use of a combination of the continuity equation with the Fick's law \cite{Kachelriess:2008ze} as follows
+Cosmic rays are immersed in an environment governed by turbulent galactic magnetic fields.
+The departing point to tackle the propagation problem stems from the continuity equation

-The continuity equation takes into account the conservation of number of particles inside a volume and the latter explains that the current of particles {\bf j} is proportional to the concentration variation through $\textbf{j}=-D_{xx} {\bf \nabla} n$, where $n$ is the number density of particles and $D_{xx}$ represents the diffusion coefficient.
-This coefficient is in principle a tensor \cite{Snodin:2015fza}, that depends on the energy of the cosmic rays and whose elements describe the diffusion when cosmic rays travel parallel or perpendicular to the magnetic field.
-It is therefore a diffusion description that takes into account the behaviour of the particles with the magnetic field.\\

-On the other hand, $Q(\textbf{r},t)$ holds for the source term which describes the injection of the cosmic rays, in our case due to the DM annihilation.
-Using Eq. \eqref{Continuity_Eq} as a first approximation of the problem it is then possible to add therein different mechanisms in the transport of cosmic rays along the galaxy \cite{Wu:2012ha} so the result is the so-called Ginzburg-Syrovatsky equation for the number density of particles per unit of energy $\psi=n/\text{E}$ \cite{Strong:2007nh,Yuan:2017ozr},
+This equation takes into account the number density of particles $n$ when there is a current of particles {\bf j} proportional to the concentration variation $\textbf{j}=-D_{xx} {\bf \nabla} n$. where $D_{xx}$ holds for the diffusion coefficient \footnote{$D_{xx}$ is in principle a tensor \cite{Snodin:2015fza} which depends upon the cosmic rays energy and whose elements describe the diffusion when cosmic rays travel parallel or perpendicular to the magnetic field. }.
+On the other hand, $Q(\textbf{r},t)$ holds for the source term which describes the injection of cosmic rays, in our case due to the DM annihilation.
+Using Eq. (\ref{Continuity_Eq}) as a first approximation to the problem it is then possible to add therein different mechanisms in the transport of cosmic rays along the galaxy \cite{Wu:2012ha} so the result is the so-called Ginzburg-Syrovatsky equation \cite{Strong:2007nh,Yuan:2017ozr},

-where $p$ is the total momentum of the particle at position $\bf r$.
-The main contributions on the right-hand side of Eq. \eqref{Ginzburg-Syrovatsky_Eq} can be summarised as follows: The first additional term is characterized by the tensor $D_{pp}$ and can be understood as a diffusive process in the momentum space, the so-called reacceleration term \cite{Drury:2015zma,Drury:2016ubm}, which considers the probability of having multiple accelerations of cosmic-ray particles in the interaction with the magnetohydrodinamic (MHD) shock wave in the interstellar medium (ISM).
+being $\psi=n/E$ the number density of particles per unit of energy and $p$ the total momentum of the particle at position $\bf r$.
+The main contributions on the right-hand side of Eq. (\ref{Ginzburg-Syrovatsky_Eq}) can be summarised as follows: The first additional term is characterised by the tensor $D_{pp}$ and can be understood as a diffusive process in the momentum space, the so-called reacceleration term \cite{Drury:2015zma,Drury:2016ubm}, which considers the probability of having multiple accelerations of cosmic-ray particles in the interaction with the magnetohydrodinamic (MHD) shock wave in the interstellar medium (ISM).